dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 1. In the dashboard, select the endpoint for the **products** project.
 A new browser tab appears and displays the product catalog in JSON format.
 1. In the dashboard, select the endpoint for the **store** project.
 A new browser tab appears and displays the home page for the web app.
 1. In the menu on the left, select **Products**.
 The product catalog is displayed.
-1. Close the browser to stop debugging.
+1. To stop debugging, close the browser.

 :::zone-end
 :::zone pivot="vscode"

-You can delete the _launch.json_ file that you created earlier, as it's not needed.
-Instead, simply start the _app host_ project, which will orchestrate the other projects:
+Delete the _launch.json_ file that you created earlier, it no longer serves a purpose.
+Instead, start the _app host_ project, which orchestrates the other projects:

 1. Start the _app host_ project by right-clicking the **eShopLite.AppHost** project in the **Solution Explorer** and selecting **Debug** > **Start New Instance**: